-Testosterone is known as the ‘primary’ male sex hormone.
+Testosterone is known as the 'primary' male sex hormone.
 While this is true, it is a little misleading.
-Women do produce it as well; however, men produce ten times as much as women; this hormone is vital when it comes to all the ‘traits’ that make a man a man.
+Women produce it as well; however, men have roughly ten times as much; this hormone is vital for all the 'traits' that make a man a man.

 When a boy becomes a man, hormone levels rise, triggering puberty, facial and bodily hair, a deepening voice, muscle growth, healthy bone growth, and the production of sperm.
-Testosterone levels peak around age 20-30, but unfortunately, after this, a natural decline begins.
+Testosterone levels peak around age 20-30, but unfortunately, a natural decline begins after this.

 However, if testosterone levels dramatically fall, this may be because of an underlying health condition such as hypogonadism, where the testicles stop producing enough hormone.
 Hypogonadism can also be due to infection, injury, or another genetic disorder that has gone undetected during childhood.
-There are many reasons why testosterone levels can fall, be it either medical or because of lifestyle factors, testosterone replacement therapy can help maintain optimum levels, and you can benefit in a whole host of ways.
+There are many reasons why testosterone levels can fall, be it either medical or lifestyle factors.
+Testosterone replacement therapy can help maintain optimum levels, and you can benefit in many ways.

 What are the Benefits of Testosterone Replacement Therapy?

 Everybody knows the link between testosterone and building muscle.
 Testosterone is one of the many components that promote muscle growth.
 It indirectly triggers protein synthesis, which, accompanied by exercise, builds muscle.
 As a man ages, his testosterone production naturally declines; this slows the metabolism and increases the likelihood of fat, especially visceral fat, developing in your body.

 Testosterone is responsible for increasing muscle mass.
 This lean body mass helps control fat gain and significantly increases energy levels.
 Studies show that testosterone replacement therapy can decrease fat and increase muscle and overall strength.